 Below are examples of the most common taxable casual sales:

 John purchased a car from a motor vehicle dealer in 2011.
 He paid all applicable sales tax at the time of purchase.
 In 2013, John sold the car to Sue for $10,000.00.
 When Sue transfers the title from John’s name into hers, she must pay sales tax on the $10,000.00 price to the clerk of court's title office.

-Tim and Scott have agreed to trade their vehicles.
+Tim and Scott have agreed to trade their vehicles which are valued at $10,000 each.
 No money will be exchanged because they feel this is an even trade.
-When Tim and Scott transfer the titles into their names, they must pay sales tax on the fair market value of the traded vehicle to the clerk of court's title office.
+When Tim and Scott transfer the titles into their names, they must each pay sales tax on the fair market value of the traded vehicle ($10,000 in this case) to the clerk of court's title office.